MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/create-a-form-processing-model.md

 ### Set a page range for processing

-Under **Model settings**, the **Page range** setting can be used to process a range of pages for a file rather than the entire file.
+For this model, you can specify to process a range of pages for a file rather than the entire file.
+You do this under **Model settings**, in the **Page range** setting.
 By default, the **Page range** setting is empty.
 If no page range is provided, the entire document will be processed.
 For more information, see [Set a page range to extract information from specific pages](page-range.md).

 ### Classification Date field